 There are a few other known examples of prime systems.
-For example, King~\cite[Section 2]{king} showed that the (proper) factors of rank 1 systems are rigid and so mildly mixing rank $1$ systems are prime.
+For example, King~\cite[Section 2]{king} showed that the (proper) factors of rank 1 systems are rigid and so it follows that mildly mixing rank $1$ systems are prime.
 Continuing in this vein, Thouvenot asked if mildly mixing rank 1 transformations have minimal self-joinings, and this difficult question remains open.
-Parreau and Roy~\cite{PR} gave a construction of prime systems for some Poisson suspensions of (infinite measure preserving) prime systems.
+Parreau and Roy~\cite{PR} gave a construction of prime systems for some Poisson suspensions of (infinite measure preserving) prime systems, and it follows from results in~\cite{LPR} that the constructed systems are quasi-distal.
 In the same article, Parreau and Roy write ``it is yet unknown whether prime rank one maps are always factors of simple systems."
 Our construction resolves this by producing a prime rank 1 system that is not the factor of a simple system (it is not quasi-simple).

-This short list of examples basically includes all known prime systems, and one motivation for this work is to give a new construction of prime systems not relying on a paucity of joinings (as in the minimal self-joinings, simple or factor of simple systems) or soft restrictions on the prime factors (as in the mildly mixing rank 1 or Poisson suspension of prime infinite measure preserving systems with additional properties).
+This short list of examples basically includes all known prime systems, and one motivation for this work is to give a new construction of prime systems not relying on a paucity of joinings (as in the minimal self-joinings, simple, or factor of simple systems) or soft restrictions on the prime factors (as in the mildly mixing rank 1 or Poisson suspension of prime infinite measure preserving systems with additional properties).

-Turning to the second conclusion of Theorem~\ref{theorem:main}, we note that it is well known that a residual set of measure preserving systems is rank 1 and rigid.
-King~\cite{king flat} showed that for a typical measure preserving transformation, its self-joinings form a Paulsen simplex (recall that a \emph{Paulsen simplex} is a simplex such that the extreme points are dense).
+Turning to the second conclusion of Theorem~\ref{theorem:main}, we note that it is well-known that a residual set of measure preserving systems is rank 1 and rigid.
+King~\cite{king flat} showed that for a typical measure preserving transformation, its self-joinings form a Poulsen simplex (recall that a \emph{Poulsen simplex} is a simplex such that the extreme points are dense).
 Putting this in context, Lindenstrauss, Olsen, and Sternfeld~\cite{LinOlsStern} proved that a Poulsen simplex is unique up to affine homeomorphism.
 Ageev showed that the typical transformation is not prime~\cite{ageev finite extension} and is not simple~\cite{ageev}.